 Prior to joining Third Way, Isabelle earned a B.S. in Environmental Science and minors in Nonprofit Management, Biology, and Geospatial Technologies from the University of North Carolina Wilmington.
 While attending university, Isabelle received the Dept. of State’s Gilman International Scholarship to study abroad in the Galapagos Islands, where she learned about international conservation and climate resiliency.
 In 2019, she researched with NOAA’s Pacific Marine Environmental Lab focusing on ocean acidification, and during her final year at college, she co-founded and was the former President of 350 UNCW, a local chapter of 350.org.

-Isabelle serves as the Executive Coordinator to the Climate and Energy Program.
+Isabelle serves as a Policy Advisor to the Climate and Energy Program.
 In her free time, she enjoys hiking, traveling, and baking.

 Join our Team

 Third Way is a non-profit organization.
 Our policy innovations, rigorous research, and issue campaigns are made possible by the sustained engagement and generous contributions of our supporters.
 For more information on how to support the work of Third Way, please contact:

 Vice President of Development and External Affairs